fioprotocol/fio-devhub/_docs/chain/node-build.md

 mv ~/fio-wallet/fio.wallet ~/fio-wallet/fio.wallet
 ```

-#### Download latest history archive
+#### Download latest node transaction history archive

-{% include alert.html type="info" content="This step is optional to save time when syncing a V1 history node.
-If it is skipped, the archive will sync from genesis and can take several hours." %}
+{% include alert.html type="info" content="This step is optional to save time when syncing a node.
+If it is skipped, the node will sync from genesis and can take several hours." %}

 Remove old history files.
 The location of the history files may be different depending on server configuration.